oav27/Fantasy-Summer-Scratch-Game/README.md

 ### Preview:

-As much as I loved this game, I sadly cannot find the files for it.
-I created it with a friend during our summer just before freshman year of high school!
-Since we lost access to our high school accounts (as we are now college students), that means that we also lost access to the code of this really fun, quick summer game we made.
-All I have left is this short video on how it looked and ran.
-This video shows our game in its early stages, with only two levels.
-After this video was taken, we added more awesome levels!
-So all I have left here is this video.
+I created this game with a friend during our summer just before freshman year of high school!
+As I was creating this repo, I had to go digging "in the archives" and found a short video on how it looked and ran.
+This video shows our game in its early stages, with just the two levels.
+After this video was taken, we added a wizard character and fun sound!

-Perhaps one day I will have the time to sit down and recreate it!
-Please enjoy this short video, and read through the creative process it took to create this two level game.
+Please read through the creative process it took to create this two level game, enjoy the short video, and take a look at the code!
 Thank you!

 ---